Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

   - The **`yellow lock button`** icon at the left of the items are used to **initiate recovery** with the backup items.
     - **Cloud Backup**: Select the `.enc` file in the cloud or through Material File in emualator.
 Once downloaded a validation screen will appear, type the 2 digits code.
     - **NFC Item**: Tap the NFC item (on the back of the phone) or manually input the serial number in emulator.
-  - Then use **Claim** button
+  - Then use **Claim** button to finalize the recovery process.

-> 🛠️ You can check the logs from your local stack to see whtat happen begind the hood when you interact with the blockchain: `extrinsics` sent, `error` messages when `threshold` is not meet, `vouching` items not succesful, etc..
+  - Verify you restore your original root account on the `Setting` screen.

 ---

 This temporary interface has been designed for **clarity and testability**, not end-user polish.
-Feel free to simulate multiple recovery scenarios (e.g. `1/2`, `2/2` setups)
+Feel free to simulate multiple recovery scenarios (e.g. `1/1`, `1/2`, `2/2` `2/3` setups)

+> 🛠️ You can check the logs from your local stack to see whtat happen begind the hood when you interact with the blockchain: `extrinsics` sent, `error` messages when `threshold` is not meet, `vouching` items not succesful, etc..

 :::info Recovery Testing Note
+The app does not currently track the recovery process states.
+As a result, the success of a `vouch` extrinsic must be confirmed via logs.
+In the final SDK version, the interface will reflect the onchain state directly.

 **Important:** Once a user registers with a specific NFC tag (or manually entered serial on emulator or device whithout NFC capabilities), they cannot register again with the same one until the backend stack is restarted (e.g., by restarting the Docker Compose setup with --force-recreate).
 :::